Roger Allers: Disney

 Following the release of The Lion King (1994), Allers and writer Matthew Jacobs conceived the idea of Kingdom of the Sun, and development on the project went underway in 1994.
 Meanwhile, Disney Theatrical Group had begun production on the Broadway musical adaptation of The Lion King as they had done with Beauty and the Beast (1994).
 At first skeptical, Allers joined the Broadway production team, and together with Lion King co-screenwriter Irene Mecchi, they wrote the libretto.
 At the 52nd Tony Awards, both Allers and Mecchi were nominated for the Tony Award for Best Book of a Musical.
 The musical itself won the Tony Award for Best Musical.

-After nearly four years on Kingdom of the Sun, Allers was decided to leave the project due to creative differences with Peter Schneider, head of animation at Disney.
+After nearly four years on Kingdom of the Sun, Allers decided to leave the project due to creative differences with Mark Dindal and Peter Schneider, then-president of animation at Disney.
 Ultimately, the project was reworked into The Emperor's New Groove (2000), and Allers left to work on Lilo & Stitch (2002) as a story artist.
 In 2001, he was approached by Hahn to direct the short film, The Little Matchgirl (2006).
-The project underwent about two years of work, as it was planned to be attached with the proposed Fantasia 2006 film, and was accompanied as a bonus feature on The Little Mermaid Platinum Edition DVD.
+The project underwent about two years of work, as it was planned to be attached with the proposed Fantasia 2006 film.
+It was however included as a bonus feature on The Little Mermaid Platinum Edition DVD.
+At the 79th Academy Awards, The Little Matchgirl was nominated for an Academy Award for Best Animated Short Film.

 Meanwhile, Allers pitched the Celtic folk ballad tale Tam Lin to Michael Eisner, who at the time was in a corporate struggle with Roy E. Disney.
 Once Eisner recognized the project was Disney's "baby", he declined to green-light the project.

 Post-Disney

 In May 2003, it was announced that Allers and Brenda Chapman would direct Tam Lin for Sony Pictures Animation.
-However, one year later, Allers was recruited as an additional director on Open Season (2006) alongside director Jill Culton and co-director Anthony Stacchi, featuring the voice talents of Martin Lawrence and Ashton Kutcher.
+However, one year later, Allers was recruited as an additional director on Open Season (2006) alongside director Jill Culton and co-director Anthony Stacchi, and featuring the voice talents of Martin Lawrence and Ashton Kutcher.

 In January 2012, it was announced that Allers will oversee the narrative structure, as well as supervise the production of an animated adaptation of The Prophet.
 In May 2014, a work-in-progress version of The Prophet (2014) was screened at the Cannes Film Festival, and was given a limited release in August 2015.